7 helpful strategies for managing anxiety

 Snack attack not panic attack

 Eating small meals often can do wonders for stabilising your mood.
-Try eating smaller portions every 2-3 hours with foods that contain protein, or other foods that can help manage the affects of anxiety here.
+Try eating smaller portions every 2-3 hours with foods that contain protein, or other foods that can help manage the effects of anxiety here.

 Talking aloud